 Step 2: Authorize GWMME

-Step 3: Download and install GWMME
+Step 3: Download & install GWMME

-- Download the MSI file from the GWMME download page.
+- Go to the GWMME download page.

 - Open the installer and follow the instructions to install GWMME.

-Step 4: Configure GWMME
+Step 4: Migrate data

 - For Server Type, select Exchange.